-Casa Nuestra Winery (meaning “our house”) was founded in 1979 and is located on the west side of the Northern Silverado Trail in an old ranch style farmhouse.
-This building was yellow for so many years until they changed to a much darker color in 2015.
-The winery and grounds are like a throwback to a different time where where wineries were functional and not flashy.
-Compared to visiting other more busy wineries in the valley, your heart rate drops several octaves once you pull into their gravel driveway.
+Casa Nuestra Winery (meaning our house in Spanish) was founded in 1980 (with a small production of Chenin Blanc and Grey Riesling as their first commercial vintage) and is located on a 40-acre property on the west side of the northern Silverado Trail.
+Small lots were produced in 1978 and 1979 but some were not commercially viable and were never released.
+The old ranch style farmhouse called the Douglas House (dates from the 1890s) was painted yellow for many years until the exterior was painted to a much darker color in 2015.
+The physical winery (built in 1978) is located slightly further west on the gravel driveway.
+The winery and grounds are like a throwback to a different time where wineries were functional and the hospitality spaces not flashy.
+One’s heart rate drops several octaves simply by pulling off of the Silverado Trail onto their gravel driveway.

 Video by TastingRoomers.com